Answering the question "what do I want to do?" is not always easy. Use the following information to help you as you make decisions about your career.

 - Research industries

 - Look beyond the duties, skills or company to the industry behind it.
+This will give you a broader view of diverse occupations across the sector.

 - Look for jobs that might fit under several industry banners, some of which you may be better suited to than others.
 For example, a marketing graduate may seek work within a marketing company (marketing services industry) or may seek employment in a marketing role but within the sports industry, manufacturing industry or tourism industry.